Why You Need a Property Manager for Your Summer Home

 A property manager can keep tabs on the area and local market.
-According to these property managers in Ventura If houses around yours are increasing their curb appeal or being renovated, the property manager may suggest you do similar things.
+According to this Portland property management company If houses around yours are increasing their curb appeal or being renovated, the property manager may suggest you do similar things.
 That way, you can protect your investment and makes its price size.

 Earn From Listing Your Home on Airbnb

 You can earn from your summer home by turning it into an Airbnb when you aren't using it.
 Depending on the size and amenities in your home, you could charge quite a large amount.

 Preparing a place to become an Airbnb takes more work than it seems at first glance.
 It takes a lot of work to be an Airbnb host, like:

 Account creation isn't difficult, but it can be tedious.
 You may never have the time to get to it and miss out on the chance to earn from your home.

 Staging a space to look good in pictures requires industry experience to know what guests will like.
 Even if your living space is beautiful, taking nice pictures takes hours, and if you have a large house, days.
 When you're at your vacation home, you would like to take pictures of your family and friends instead.